Intro to Psychology

 Top 101 Summer Camps & Programs, How-To-Learn.com • Top Biomedical Engineering, 2017, InsiderMonkey.com

 This fun, fast-paced overview of psychology is loaded with hands-on experiments and research activities that provide a sampling of major fields of psychology including: cognition and memory; personality and individual differences; lifespan development; neuroscience; and social psychology.
 Students may complete tests and games that test their abstract and combinatorial reasoning skills and learn how to improve their performance.
 Optical illusions will be used to provide insight into sensory perception.
-Students may play memory games and learn tip and techniques that almost instantly double or triple certain types of memory.
-Activities centering on distraction and attention span may be used to illustrate modes of research in this area.
-Students will create tables, charts, and graphs of various experiments.
-They may even use Chi-squares and T-tests to ascertain where differences across conditions are significant.
+Students may play memory games and learn tips and techniques that almost instantly double or triple certain types of memory.
+Activities centering on distraction and attention span may be used to illustrate research methods in this area.
+Students will create tables, charts, and graphs for various experiments.
+They may even use Chi-squares and t-tests to ascertain where differences across conditions are significant.

-The wonder excitement continues with the social psychology unit.
+The wonder and excitement continue with the social psychology unit.
 How do characteristics of a group affect its performance?
 Under what conditions can group decisions be clouded – sometimes catastrophically – by GroupThink.
-If you want to persuade someone – should you make your case first or last?
+If you want to persuade someone, should you make your case first or last?

 Come experience for yourself why Psychology is one of the most popular college majors.
-From marketing to advertising to HR and management, psychology can b the ticket to a fascinating career.
+From marketing to advertising to HR and management, psychology can be the ticket to a fascinating career.
 Start now!

 Our Programs are Featured on the National Association for Gifted Children Website